-- amount appropriated by Parliament that was used in the making of grants; and - (d) detail how the amount used for the purposes of the administration of this Act was distributed between the operational areas; and - (e) detail how the amount that was used in the making of grants was distributed during that year between - - (i) different kinds of specialist disability services; and - (ii) research or development activities; and - (iii) grants to persons under section 14(1)(c); and - (iv) each operational area; and - (f) specify, in relation to each funded entity, the amounts that were provided by way of grants under this Act; and - (g) contain the prescribed information, if any. - (3) The annual report is not to contain the name or address of a person with disability. - (4) The Minister is to lay a copy of the annual report before each House of Parliament by 31 October next following the end of the financial year to which the annual report relates.
+Part 2 - Planning and Reporting amount appropriated by Parliament that was used in the making of grants; and detail how the amount used for the purposes of the administration of this Act was distributed between the operational areas; and detail how the amount that was used in the making of grants was distributed during that year between - (i) different kinds of specialist disability services; and (ii) research or development activities; and (iii) grants to persons under section 14(1)(c); and (iv) each operational area; and specify, in relation to each funded entity, the amounts that were provided by way of grants under this Act; and contain the prescribed information, if any. nual report is not to contain the name or of a person with disability.
+(A) The Mi nister is to low a conv of the annual report

+(4) The Minister is to lay a copy of the annual report before each House of Parliament by 31 October next following the end of the financial year to which the annual report relates.